 Rob Johnes, President at Helmkamp Construction.

-Ryan Poetker, Executive VP and Chief Operations Officer at Poetker Construction.
+Ryan Poettker, Executive VP and Chief Operations Officer at Poettker Construction.

-Brent Korte, current Executive Vice President of Construction for The Korte Company.
+Brent Korte, current Chief Operating Officer for The Korte Company.

 Trading surveying wheels for bike wheels

 Looking back on his 21 years with The Korte Company, Mark felt that he worked with, rather than for, them.
 Those seven words inside the binder from his first day rang true across two decades worth of projects.